 A good choice is the Pro Breeze Dehumidifier which is cheap, effective for a small room and has great reviews on Amazon.

-For the most part, proper filament storage will fight the affects of humidity but once a filament is saturated from humidity, a proper filament-drying procedure is necessary to ensure high quality printing.
+For the most part, proper filament storage will fight the effects of humidity but once a filament is saturated from humidity, a proper filament-drying procedure is necessary to ensure high quality printing.

 You want a good storage container, with silica gel beads to ensure your filament stays dry and isn’t affected by humidity.
 Go with the IRIS Weathertight Storage Box (Clear) and WiseDry 5lbs Reusable Silica Gel Beads.

 To measure your humidity levels inside the storage container you should use a hygrometer.
 You can use something like the ANTONKI Humidity Gauge (2-Pack) Indoor Thermometer from Amazon.

 If your filament already has absorbed moisture you can use a professional filament dryer to solve your issues from here on out.

 Sunlight can give the opposite effect from humidity, essentially over-drying out filaments and again, causing a low quality final print.